 Figure 1.
-The Iffy Quotient for Facebook and Twitter, dating back to 2016.
+The Iffy Quotient for Facebook and Twitter, dating back to 2016, computed on a monthly basis.
 See the website for an up-to-date, dynamic version where you can hover over points to see data for particular dates.

 Figure 1 shows the Iffy Quotient dating back to early 2016, for both Twitter and Facebook.
-For reasons described in the previous sections, the absolute percentage is not particularly meaningful.
-An Iffy Quotient of 5% does not mean that 5% of all URLs contained misinformation, but that 5% of rated URLs came from sites that NewsGuard (or Media Bias/Fact Check) judged to be in a category that we have labeled Iffy.
-The Iffy Quotient is far more meaningful as a way to make comparisons across time and between platforms, especially focusing on stable trends rather than individual dates.
+Note that an Iffy Quotient of 10% does not mean that 10% of all user engagement was with stories that contain misinformation.
+It means that 10% of all user engagement was with stories from sites that NewsGuard (or Media Bias/Fact Check) judged to be in a category that we have labeled Iffy.
+The Iffy Quotient is most useful as a way to make comparisons across time and between platforms, especially focusing on stable trends rather than single dates.

 First, notice the temporal trends.
-For both Twitter and Facebook, there was an increase in attention to Iffy sites in the run-up to the 2016 U.S. elections.
-The Iffy Quotient increased on each site from April to November, peaking right around election day.
-On Facebook, there has been a clear downward trend since about March of 2017, with the Iffy Quotient in July 2019 much lower than it was even in early 2016.
-On Twitter, the Iffy Quotient has also declined since 2017, but much less so.
-There has been essentially no improvement since early 2018, and levels are considerably higher than those in early 2016.15
+For both Twitter and Facebook, there was an increase in attention to Iffy sites in the run-up to the 2016 U.S. elections and again in the run-up to the 2020 elections.
+The Iffy Quotient increased on each site from April to November, peaking on or after election day.
+On Facebook, there was a clear downward trend from about March 2017, reaching a low of 4.6% in August 2019.
+It again topped 20% in the summer of 2021 but has been below 5% for most of 2023.
+On Twitter, the Iffy Quotient has been even more volatile, reaching a high of nearly 30% in November 2020.
+It reached its all-time low in March 2022, at 5.4%, but has climbed dramatically since then, reaching 22.6% in January 2023.

 There are several factors that plausibly contribute to these temporal trends.
 First, in the run-up to the 2016 elections and then afterwards, when people were unusually politically activated, the general public had more interest in political news-especially sensational political news-than in other time periods.
 URLs from Iffy sites may have been able to appeal to that audience interest better than URLs from other sites.
-This explanation is consistent with reports of Macedonian sites with no political agenda earning advertising revenue by posting invented or copied political stories.16 Second, both domestic and foreign publishers with political agendas may have expended more time and money to spread misinformation during the run-up to the election.
+This explanation is consistent with reports of Macedonian sites with no political agenda earning advertising revenue by posting invented or copied political stories.
+Second, both domestic and foreign publishers with political agendas may have expended more time and money to spread misinformation during the run-up to the election.
 We note, however, that there were no similar increases during the 2018 midterm elections.
-It will be interesting to watch what happens in 2020.